Monterey Bay, California

 Note that we ordinarily accept SGs issued only by the MoF, or when issuing authority has been given to another agency by law — in which case we would need to show the actual legislation or executive order authorization to our underwriters.

 Either way, you will want to first make sure the project(s) are sufficiently beneficial to the country to justify their participation.
-Once that’s established, you would start with requesting a “specimen” or unsigned draft of the proposed SG, showing In3 Capital Partners as the Beneficiary, then once approved by In3, you would ask a commercial bank to confirm as described above.
+Once that’s established, you would start with sending the SG template to request a “specimen” or unsigned draft of the proposed SG, showing In3 Capital Partners as the Beneficiary, then once approved by In3, you would ask a commercial bank to issue the commitment described in Step 2.

 What if the country cannot issue a usable Sovereign Guarantee?
 What are the post-COVID-era Best Practices?